matteotolazzi/GroceryScraper/README.md

 Console application that scrapes the grocery site in order to obtain a JSON array containing informations of all the products in the page.

+The application has been developed and tested on:

+* PHP
+* Composer
+* PHPUnit

 ## How to run the application

 ### Dependencies loading